SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/screen/dialog-for-followups.md

 ## The More tab

 This tab displays any [custom fields][14] configured in Settings and maintenance.
+If not configured, this tab is not shown.

 <!-- Referenced links -->
 [1]: ../follow-ups.md